foxwithahdie/pygameRhythmGame/README.md

     - Better Menu
     - Song selection?

-Current Status: Note pressing and note falling work
+Current Status: Workong on using osu files.
+Reworking hit system.

 To Do:
-- [ ] Work on JSON format for mapping
+- [ ] Work on using osu files to import songs
 - [ ] Start implementing sliders and settings
 - [ ] Song menu